TeachersFirst Special Occasion Ideas: TeachersFirst Editors' Choices

 Close Link

 Room Escape Maker takes the popular room escape adventures online.
 The only way to escape is to solve a series of puzzles using hints and strategies as you find your way out of the locked room.
 Browse through the selection of games created by others to find ideas on how to use this site.
 When ready, choose "Create Game" to start.
-Begin with your chosen canvas or background and follow prompts to add items and clues to your escape room.
+Begin with your chosen canvas or background, then follow the prompts to add items and clues to your escape room.

 This site includes advertising.

-tag(s): game based learning (171), gamification (74), makerspace (41)
+tag(s): game based learning (290), gamification (95), makerspace (39)

 In the Classroom

 Increase student engagement in any subject through this form of gameplay!
-Create games to introduce main concepts within the escape room.
-Ask students to create a game using the information they have learned to share with fellow students.
-Before creating a game, have students map out information and strategies they will include in a blog format using a tool like edublog, reviewed here.
+Create games to introduce the main concepts within the escape room.
+Ask students to create a game using what they have learned to share with their peers.
+Before creating a game, have students map out information and strategies they will include in a blog format using a tool like edublogs, reviewed here.
 Ask fellow students to share comments describing their problem-solving process as they try to escape the room.

 Add your comments below (available only to members) | Become a Member